typedb/typedb-docs/02-clients/java/02-java-install.md

 ---
-pageTitle: Client Java installation
+pageTitle: Java Driver installation
 keywords: typedb, client, driver, java, install, repository
 longTailKeywords: typedb java client, typedb client java, client java, java client
 Summary: Installation guide for TypeDB Java Driver.
 ---

-# Installation
+# Java Driver installation

 ## Prerequisites

 To use the Java Driver, you need a compatible version of TypeDB Server running.
 Please see the [Compatibility Table](01-java-overview.md#version-compatibility) to check what version do you need, depending on the TypeDB server version being used.

 ## Add a repository with TypeDB Java Driver/Client to Maven